ConceptualBlending/monster_render_system/README.md

 Mac OS
 ------

-Download and install [Mono Runtime Environment Package](http://www.mono-project.com/download/).
+Download and install [Mono Runtime Environment Package](http://www.mono-project.com/download/) if don't have installed it already.
 For further instructions see [Introduction to Mono on OS X](http://www.mono-project.com/docs/about-mono/supported-platforms/osx/).

 Development Instructions